Posted in Editorials

 Cape Town is the de facto gay capital of Africa.
 Cape Town's gay village has a similar vibe to London's Soho or New York's Greenwich Village.
 You'll find popular gay clubs in De Waterkant, such as Beefcakes and The Pink Panther.

 Attracting around 9.5 million tourists each year, South Africa is an increasingly popular holiday destination.
-It’s also becoming one of the top honeymoon destinations.
+It's also becoming one of the top honeymoon destinations.
 What could be more romantic than gazing out over Cape Town from the top of Table Mountain?
 When you reach the summit you’ll be greeted with one of the most striking and iconic views on the planet.
-You can also set out on a luxury safari.
+You can also set out on a luxury safari in pursuit of that perfect photo of the Big 5.
 Oh, and did we mention the wine?